 2. Lye on the floor on your belly.
 Initially your arms will be out to the side, palms facing up on the mat, roughly at a 45 degree angle with your torso.

 3. Begin to tighten your buttock, exhale, pressing the pubic bone down into the floor and then begin to lift your legs, torso, head, and arms off the mat, arching your back.

-4. As you continue this stretch, imagine your scapula's pressing down into your back.
+4. Then, as you continue this stretch, imagine your scapula’s pressing down into your back.

-5. Also, try and reach with your fingertips and toes in each direction, continuing with your controlling breath.
+5. Also, try and reach with your fingertips and toes in each direction, continuing with your controlled breath.

-Benefiting the arms, shoulder, middle and lower back, as well as the chest, core, neck, legs and pelvis region, this is truly a full-body strength and stretch position.
+Benefiting the arms, shoulders, middle and lower back, as well as the chest, core, neck, legs and pelvis region, this is truly a full-body strength and stretch position.

 1. If you’re coming out of the locust pose, drop the legs, hips, upper torso and head back down to the mat, lying on your belly.

 2. Place your hands by your shoulders on each side, exhale, begin pressing the palms into the ground.
 Extend your arms/elbows straight.